ArundaVictor/wildlife/README.md

-# HAIR SALON
+# WILDLIFE TRACKER

-This is a java application where an owner of a salon can add stylists to their shop and assign clients to the stylists.
+This is a java application used to track wildlife sightings in an area.

 #### By **Arunda Victor Oyugi**

 ## Description

- The hair salon application allows a user to add a stylist and assign a client to a specific stylist of choice.
-The application also allows the user to update or delete both the client's and the stylist's information.
+ The application allows rangers to track wildlife sightings in an area.
+The user can add an animal to the system and report its sighting by providing details such as location, health and age.
+The animals added can eithr be endangered or not endangered.

 ## Setup/Installation Requirements
 1. Clone the repository.